Sindoraii/rsschool-cv/cv.md

 ```

 ## Experience
-I have some projects in GitHub, but they have not done yet.
+I have some projects in GitHub.
-There are several implementations of sorting algorithms in codesandbox.
+There are several implementations of sorting algorithms and other features in codesandbox.

 ## Education
 State Technical University named after R.E.
 Alekseeva, Nizhny Novgorod